On the structure of higher order quantum maps: Conclusions

 We have studied the category $\Af$ of affine subspaces in finite dimensional vector spaces, endowed with a *-autonomous structure inherited from the compact closed category $\FV$.
 We used this structure to define a hierarchy of higher order objects, which, restricted to certain objects we call quantum, contains the higher order quantum maps.
 The quantum objects have the space $M_n^h$ as the underlying vector space and satisfy the condition that both the affine subspace and its affine dual contains a multiple of the identity.
 This restriction satisfies the assumptions of the setting in \cite{kissinger2019acategorical}.

 We used the combinatorial characterization of types as in \cite{perinotti2017causal, bisio2019theoretical, apadula2024nosignalling} to relate functions in $\Fe_n$ to certain objects in $\Af$, constructed over a fixed sequence of first order objects $X_1,\dots,X_n$.
-We proved that these objects retain the algebraic structures of $\Fe_n$ and that they contain all higher order objects over the given sequence of first order objects.
-The corresponding functions are called the type functions.
+We proved that this relation defines a representation of the boolean algebra $\Fe_n$ in the lattice of subspaces of the tensor product of the underlying vector spaces $V_{X_1}\otimes \dots\otimes V_{X_n}$.
+We also proved that all higher order objects can be obtained in this way, the corresponding functions are called the type functions.

 We then studied the type functions and their properties.
 We defined a labelled poset $\Pe_f^0$ for each type function $f$ and proved that $f$ is related to combs if and only if $\Pe^0_f$ is a chain.
 We showed that $f$ is fully determined by $\Pe_f^0$ and devised a procedure to decompose $\Pe_f^0$ to a set of basic chains, from which the type function $f$ is constructed.
 We proved a structure theorem, saying that $f$ can be obtained by taking maxima and minima over concatenations of these chains in different orders.